 Types of Milk

-Before we get started, please understand that not all types are milk for diabetics.
-Therefore, it is essential to understand the different types and choose the one that best suits our body.
+Before we get started, please understand that not all types of milk are suitable for diabetics.
+Therefore, it is essential to understand the different types and choose the one that best suits you.
 Here are the different kinds of milk available:

 Regular or full-fat milk

-Full-fat milk, also known as whole milk or full-cream milk contains milk fat between 3.2% – 3.8%.
-It is pasteurized and homogenized and has a rich, creamy texture.
+Full-fat milk, also known as whole milk or full-cream milk, contains milk fat between 3.2% – 3.8%.
+It is pasteurised and homogenized and has a rich, creamy texture.
 Also known as full-cream or whole milk, it has a rich and creamy texture.
 It is closest to the most natural form of milk and contains all the nutrients, even after processing.

 As the name suggests, low-fat milk has less fat.
-It has the same nutritional benefits with excess calcium content, except for the fat, which is less than 1.5% milk fat on an average.
+It has the same nutritional benefits with excess calcium content, except for the fat, which is less than 1.5% milk-fat on average.

 Lactose-reduced or lactose-free milk